aalicki/aalicki/README.md

 <h3 align="center">🔨 Latest Project</h3>

-<a href="https://vtiny.link">vTiny Link</a>
+<a href="[https://fusioneffect.one](http://fusioneffect.one/)">Fusion Effect: ONE</a>

 <p>
-  A super quick and easy way to create minified and shortened URLs.
-MVP and PoC currently.
+  A Futuristic Persistent Browser Based MMORPG.
+A throwback to the days of online text-based games!
 </p>

 ---